On this page10

 How accurate is Chinese divination compared to tarot?

-Accuracy depends on what you're measuring.
-Chinese divination is built to reveal patterns and tendencies, not specific predictions.
-The symbolic language proves more useful for self-reflection than for fortune telling in the Western sense.
-Think guidance, not guarantees.
+Accuracy depends on what you are measuring.
+Chinese divination is built to reveal patterns and tendencies, not fixed predictions.
+The symbolic language is usually more useful for self-reflection than for fortune telling in the Western sense.

 Can I combine different Chinese divination methods in one session?

-Is online Chinese divination as valid as in-person temple visits?
+Is online Chinese divination as valid as an in-person temple visit?